Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.trading_system}}**

+Think of a trading system as a framework; the low-level logic that serves to structure the processes and methods that you will use to implement your trading strategies.
+In practical terms, a trading system is a hierarchical arrangement organizing the actionable aspects of your investment plan.

-You will use this hierarchy to define strategies, following the trading framework implemented by the Superalgos Protocol, splitting strategies in four stages.
+Therefore, you will use this hierarchy to define strategies, following the trading framework implemented by the Superalgos Protocol, splitting strategies in four stages: trigger, open, manage and close.

+These stages are played in a sequence.
+Once a strategy is *triggered* it will look to *open* a position.
+Once a position is open, it is time to *manage* it as the trade develops.
+And once a stop or take profit target is hit, it is time to *close* the position.

 ### Adding a Trading System